Signups for the 2012 Brookline Knights season

 All Knights home games are

-was purchased from the Anderson family.
-Take a look back through the decades
+in 1947, when the land was purchased from the Anderson family.
+Take a look back

-and see how Brookline Park has evolved from a twenty acre farm
+through the decades to see how Brookline Park has evolved from a twenty acre farm

 into the multi-purpose park in use today.
 Let the "Brookline Park Renaissance" be your guide.